pypa/pip/docs/installing.rst

 (i.e. 2.6.9 for 2.6, etc).
 Previous patch versions are supported on a best effort approach.

-pip works on Unix/Linux, OS X, and Windows.
+pip works on Unix/Linux, macOS, and Windows.

 ----